· Ramen

 Our soup is full of umami flavor, made with simple ingredients like chicken, pork, dried bonito (katsuobushi), kelp (kombu), and dried shiitake mushrooms.

-We don’t use pork or chicken bones, so the broth is rich yet easy to prepare at home.
+We don’t use pork or chicken bones, but the broth is rich yet easy to prepare at home.

 You’ll also make fresh ramen noodles by hand—from kneading the dough to cutting it.